This post may contain affiliate links. Please read our disclosure policy.

 • If you don’t have a biscuit cutter handy, the rim of a small glass works well.

-sourdough biscuits recipe
+sourdough biscuits on a plate.

 Affiliate links included below, which means I may make a small commission at no extra cost to you.
 Read my disclosure here.